oracle-livelabs/security/database/advanced/key-vault-new/key-vault-Lab12.md

 7. Click the **LDAP** link and then click the **Add** button to add a new LDAP configuration.

+    Note: This image only shows values for demonstration purposes.
+An LDAP configuration cannot be added as part of this lab.

     ![Key Vault](./images/Screenshot_2025-11-04_14.42.19.png "Add a new LDAP configuration")

 8. For deployments using LDAP, key administrators can manage access for users to specific wallets by setting up LDAP group mappings.